 Wave2Web Town Hall

 The Wave2Web Hack Town Hall webinar invited winning teams to present their solutions in the presence of data scientists, hydrologists and geospatial analysts.
+Our eminent speakers discussed the need for innovative and cutting-edge technologies to help cities predict climate change driven weather extremes such as droughts and floods in advance.
 Watch the full video here -

 Our eminent speakers will discuss the need for such innovative and cutting-edge technologies to help cities predict climate change driven weather extremes of droughts and floods in advance.